abdullahalhoothy/Mypackage/README.md

 This is a python package that contains some modules useful when dealing with data pre-processing

-droppercent:  drops rows/columns based on threshold, default axis is 0 (rows).
+droppercent:  Drop Percent Function which drops rows/columns based on  accepted percentage missing values, default axis is 0 (rows).

 loaddf :  takes input a list of paths and output the list of dataframes